strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

-Area of usual residence, postcode
+Area of Usual Residence, Postcode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Australian postcode of the client